The AppSec Contractual Sins

 Have you ever been on an Internet safari?
 Join us on an expedition into the world of internet-connected OT-devices!
 We’ll introduce you to our OT Big Five and share fascinating cases we have encountered.
 We’ll also explore the motivations behind our research, how the NCSC identifies OT-devices at scale using repeatable methods, and the legal […]

-Traveling abroad can pose risks to the security of your laptop and other devices.
-Our presentation will discuss the threats of cyber attacks, device tampering and share tips on how to protect your devices and data from unauthorized access.
+Our presentation will discuss the threats of cyber attacks, device tampering and we will dive into a case study and how these threats look like.
+We will share tips on how to protect your devices and data from unauthorized access.

 Supply has been and increasingly will be a target for cybercrime and state actors.
 Our changing world also requires the Dutch government to change the way it protects its key interests across the vast network of suppliers.
 Many government suppliers provide essential products and services that intersect with the core processes and assets of government […]